Published:

 4. Inventory Remains Tight

-Thanks to the increase in homebuyers, the increased demand for more living space, and unbelievable mortgage rates, the housing market has been somewhat competitive.
+Thanks to the increase in homebuyers, the increased demand for more living space, and dipping mortgage rates, the housing market has been somewhat competitive.
 But all signs indicate that inventory will be tight but not low in major sought-after areas throughout the country.

-A significant number of new builds available for sale is more likely in 2022.
+A significant number of new builds available for sale is more likely in 2026.
 Of course, new houses will help to ease the need for more homes on the market, so the pressure to build sooner rather than later is going to be on for the rest of this year.

 Today’s Mortgage Rates

-5. Mortgage Rates Are Going Up
+5. Mortgage Rates Are Dipping

 Ultimately, these are just a few major trends to keep in mind this year.